This post may contain affiliate links. See our affiliate disclaimer here.

 How to Remove RV Decals Using a Specialty Tool

-While the above heat method should work to remove most RV decals, there is another option for those who do not want to use heat.
+While the above heat method should work to remove most RV decals, there is another option for those with older decals that are not easily peeling off with the heat method.
 Vinyl decal remover wheels are made specifically to remove vinyl decals from RVs and other vehicles.

 These wheel-shaped tool heads are made to fit on a standard household drill.
 Follow the steps below to learn how to remove RV decals using these tools.